Learning How to Buy a Gun

 “How do I possibly buy my first hunting weapon when I really don’t know much about guns?
 Besides, won’t I just be judged if I walk into a store and admit that?”

-How to buy your first gun is a tricky question for a lot of people I’ve talked to.
+How to buy a gun is a tricky question for a lot of people I’ve talked to.

 - Maybe you weren’t raised in a traditional hunting family where guns are part of everyday life.

-- Maybe you’re still holding onto some invisible biases against guns because of the stigma around them.
+- Maybe you’re still holding onto some negative bias against guns because of the stigma around them.

-- Maybe you even tried reading about how to buy your first gun on popular hunting websites and magazines, but got so lost in the jargon that you just gave up.
+- Maybe you even tried reading about how to buy a gun on popular hunting websites and magazines, but got so lost in the jargon that you just gave up.

 The point is that you’re probably not super comfortable buying one by yourself.
 But you still want to learn to hunt your dinner and put nutritious, organic wild game meat on the table for you, your family, or friends.